 Indian carpets are famous and known worldwide for its magnificent designs and heart winning workmanship.
-Hand-knotted woollen carpets, tufted woollen carpets, chain stitch rugs, pure silk carpets, staple/synthetic carpets, handmade woollen Durries are some of the types for which there is a huge market demand in the European and American market.
+Hand-knotted woolen carpets, tufted woolen carpets, chain stitch rugs, pure silk carpets, staple/synthetic carpets, handmade woolen Durries are some of the types for which there is a huge market demand in the European and American market.

 Carpet involves the most intricate forms of weaving.
 Weaving almost one million knots per

 square meter a craftsman turns a silk carpet into a marvelous piece of art.
 Famous throughout the world, carpet weaving in Kashmir has been passed and perfected through generations.
 Carpets are woven on wooden looms across rural and urban Kashmir.
 A carpet is completed in several months or years depending on the density and size.
 Raw materials used are wool, silk, and mercerized cotton.

 Unlike the Chinese machine made carpets or the conventional Persian carpets from Iran, Indian handmade carpets present a mix of traditional and contemporary designs and speak of high workmanship.